-6. Consider Government 'leg-up' schemes
+6. Consider government 'leg-up' schemes

 7. See if your parents can help

-9. Be creative
+8. Be creative

 9. Start small

-Do not be afraid to start super-small when getting onto the property ladder.
-Chances are, your first home will not be your dream property.
-Be prepared to compromise on either the amount of space you have, the location or even the property type.
+Be 100% prepared to compromise on either the amount of space you have, the location or even the property type.

-Starting small – even just a one bedroom apartment – will enable you to get a foothold on the property ladder quicker, enabling you to start building up some equity, which will help you to trade up at a later stage.
+Starting small – even just a one bedroom apartment – will mean getting a foothold on the property ladder quicker.
+This will enable you to start building up some equity, which will help you to trade up at a later stage.